mmderakhshani/LifeLonger/readme.md

 mkdir data; cd data
 ```

-According to your assigned dataset, create a new directory.
+Create a new directory for each dataset
 ```
 mkdir bloodmnist (or tissuemnist or pathmnist or organamnist)
 ```